Skip to content

 Debugging HTTPS on Git

-Use nc and curl as tools first to determine connectivity.
+Use nc and curl first to check connectivity.

-To test whether you can establish a TCP-based connection to the Git server on the standard SSH port 22:
+Test whether you can reach the Git server on SSH port 22:

 nc -vz -w 3 github.com 22